Caring for a child with disability or illness as they get older

 As the child you care for gets older, they may become more independent and your payments may change.

-Changes to Carer Payment or Carer Allowance
+Changes to Carer Payment and Carer Allowance

-Payments your child may get
+Payments the child you care for may get

-When your child becomes independent
+When the child you care for becomes independent

 Becoming their guardian, power of attorney or representative